pradeep9redddy/Let-s-Play-A-Game/README.md

 # Let-s-Play-A-Game
 Web Technology Mini Project based on playing games on browser.

-Prerequisites
+# Prerequisites
-Install Node JS
+# Install Node JS
 Refer to https://nodejs.org/en/ to install nodejs

-Install create-react-app
+# Install create-react-app

 Install create-react-app npm package globally.
 This will help to easily run the project and also build the source files easily.
 Use the following command to install create-react-app

 npm install -g create-react-app
-Live Application URL
-The Application is deployed in https://aditya-sridhar.github.io/simple-reactjs-app

-Click on the link to see the application
+#

-Cloning and Running the Application in local
+# Cloning and Running the Application in local

 Clone the project into local
+Use only Let's Play A Game.rar file for the whole project.
+#
 Install all the npm packages.
 Go into the project folder and type the following command to install all npm packages

 npm install
+#
 In order to run the application Type the following command

 npm start

 The Application Runs on localhost:3000